 Mr. Qavvik: Thank you, Mr. Speaker.
-My answer is no, I do not agree.
+My answer is: no, I do not agree.
 Thank you, Mr. Speaker.

-Speaker: Your first supplementary question, Mr. Savikataaq.
+Speaker: Your first supplementary, Mr. Savikataaq.

 Mr. Savikataaq: Thank you, Mr. Speaker.
-I applaud the minister for that, because I too agree that that current system that was envisioned and has been here since the inception of Nunavut does work.
-It may work slow, at that, but it does work.
+I applaud the minister for that, because I, too, agree that we have the current system that was envisioned and has been here since the inception of Nunavut and does work.
+It may work slow at times, but it does work.

-Mr. Speaker, I'll ask the minister now:If the Declaration on the Rights of Indigenous Peoples is passed by the Government of Canada, can the minister foresee how that will change the environmental impact process within Nunavut?
+Mr. Speaker, I'll ask the minister now: if the Declaration on the Rights of Indigenous Peoples is passed by the Government of Canada, can the minister foresee how that will change the environmental impact process within Nunavut?
 Thank you.